kbrock84/kbrock84.com-gatsby/src/pages/03-14-2019/index.md

 /c/i.test("Coffee"); // returns true
 ```

-This one is pretty self explanitory.
+This one is pretty self explanatory.
 Placing the `i` modifier after the expression allows us to match anything containing a lower case `c` and an uppercase `C`.

 ```javascript
 const matchBat = /bat/i;